 the article number of the mailing, the person who signed for it and the date

 Business Reply Mail

 "First Class" mail by paying reply postage only on the mail piece

 that is returned to them with a small handling charge per piece.
 Please contact

-Janice Awerbuch - Coordinator of Graphic Design, 2266, for design assistance
+Janice Awerbuch - Director of Design Services, 2266, for design assistance

 when preparing Business Reply Envelopes due to the unique zip codes required.